Pleasure Bay Images …

 —Long Branch Daily Record, July 1939

 The oldest hotel on the Shrewsbury River — Price’s Hotel in Pleasure Bay — was established in 1854 by Captain Edward Hartshorne Price.
-By 1937, the 12-room hotel and restaurant were considered “the choicest spot in Jersey,” by the Long Branch Daily Record.
+The quaint 12-room hotel and restaurant were considered “the choicest spot in Jersey,” by the Long Branch Daily Record in 1937.
 Frequently referred to as “a historic Shore landmark,” everyone from presidents to industrialists to actors visited.
 Price’s wife Ann (West) helped run the business.
 She died in 1898; he passed in 1907.
 It was all wrecked by fire in November 1953.
-The area’s Long Branch Ice Boat & Yacht Club was formed at Price’s Hotel in 1901.

 In June 1929, New York developer Frank Pergola, acquired 14 acres (the park land, Avenel Hotel, and surrounding area) from the Patten family estate.
 He ended up building 25 bungalows along the Shrewsbury River and also constructed area bulkheads and streets, but the Great Depression hit his interests hard.